bajamircea/bajamircea.github.io/_posts/2015-12-22-software-engineering-missjudgements.markdown

 cons, and decission is taken not by judging the facts/arguments/reaons, but by accepting the decission of the majority of the team members/participants to the meeting.

+# Wrong question tendency

+This is when the question asked is already wrong.
+E.g. "Can it be done?".
+Usually most of the things in software can be done.
+The better questions are "Should we do it?"
+"Is there a better/faster alternative?"

 # Form over substance tendency